l0wskilled/HomeControlPro/readme.md

 HTML/CSS/JS Project for School

-The HTML document is folowing Googles styleguide at https://google.github.io/styleguide/htmlcssguide.xml
+This project is following Googles styleguide at https://google.github.io/styleguide/htmlcssguide.xml

 This project is published on GitHub: https://github.com/l0wskilled/HomeControlPro